 Dr Murrison was elected to Parliament for the then Westbury constituency in June 2001.
 Since the 2010 General Election he has represented the newly-created constituency of South West Wiltshire.
 In November 2003 he was appointed to the Conservative front bench as a health spokesman, transferring in July 2007 to defence.

-In May 2010 he was asked by the Prime Minister to review and make recommendation on healthcare for members of the Service community.
-The principal recommendation in the subsequent reports 'Fighting Fit' and 'A Better Deal for Military Amputees' are now being rolled out by the government.
-In November 2011 Andrew was appointed by the Prime Minister as his Special Representative for the Great War Centenary Commemorations.
+In May 2010 Andrew became Parliamentary Private Secretary to the Secretary of State for Health and was asked by the Prime Minister to review and make recommendations on healthcare for members of the Service community.
+The principal recommendations in the subsequent reports 'Fighting Fit' and 'A Better Deal for Military Amputees' are now being implemented by the Government.
+His book The Military Covenant was published in June 2011.
+In November 2011 Andrew was appointed by the Prime Minister as his Special Representative for the Centenary Commemorations of the Great War.

-In September 2012 Andrew became the Minister for International Security Strategy.
+On the 5 September 2012 Andrew was appointed Minister for International Security Strategy.

 make an appointment to see Andrew at one of his regular constituency

 surgeries, please call 01225 358584 or email: